AIForces/AIForces/docs/source/problemsetting.rst

 ^^^^^^^^^^^^
    **Required: false**

-   Any other files that you want to share with the problem.
+   Any other files that you want to share with the participants.

    Example
       .. code-block:: yaml